Sreetama2001/Sreetama2001/README.md

 -  Fighting hard with procrastination!!

- Haven't figured out that i am 'crazy' at first our meeting !!😲
+ Haven't figured out that i am 'crazy' on my intro ? 😲

  Buddy let's collaborate on some ideas ! 🤧